Miray Cin

-Miray Cin (born 5 July 2001) is a footballer who plays as a midfielder for Frauen-Bundesliga club MSV Duisburg.
+Miray Cin (born 5 July 2001) is a footballer who plays as a midfielder for Turkish Super League club ABB Fomget.
 Born in Germany, she represents Turkey at international level, having previously been a member of the Germany national U15, U16, and U17 teams.

 Personal life

 Miray Cin was born in Bottrop, Germany on 5 July 2001.
 The -tall sportswoman is a dual citizen of the Federal Republic of Germany and the Republic of Turkey.
 She has two brothers, Oktay and Alpay.

 Club career

 Cin started her football career joining the under-17 team of SGS Essen in 2015.
 She has appeared in 28 games in three seasons, and has scored 11 goals.
 She was selected to the regional teams of Niederrhein U14 in 2015 playing in two matches, in U16 in 2016 playing in two matches, and U18 in 2017 appearing in five games.

 In the 2018–19 season, she moved to the reserve team of German top-level VfL Wolfsburg women's football team, where she netted two goals in 11 matches over two seasons.
 She then transferred to the Frauen-Bundesliga club MSV Duisburg by August 2020.
 In the 2020–21 season, she played in 7 matches and scored one goal.
+Following MSV's relegation and withdrawal from professional football in the summer of 2024, the players' contracts were terminated.

+On 29 August 2024, SC Freiburg announced her signing.

+ON 30 January 2025, she moved to Borussia Mönchengladbach in the 2.
+Frauen-Bundesliga.

+On 31 July 2026, she transferred to ABB Fomget in the Turkish Super League.